 - Defended the president of a printing company for violations of the Clean Air Act and filing of false documents charges in the United States District Court for the Southern District of Indiana.

-- Represented a defense contractor in allegations of bribery of foreign government officials.
+- Represented a defense contractor against allegations of bribery of foreign government officials.

 - Defended various individuals in the United States District Court for the Southern District of New York including: (1) a bank vice president and real estate developer on bank fraud charges; (2) a broker on commodities and securities charges; and (3) a college president on tax fraud charges.